Zalint/AIADVANTAGE_CHALLENGE_38/README.md

 # ✨ Vibe Quotes

-A sophisticated, multilingual web application that generates personalized inspirational quotes using advanced AI.
+A multilingual web application that generates personalized inspirational quotes using advanced AI.
 Features a two-step AI process with GPT-4o for generation and GPT-4.1-mini evaluation, supporting 7 languages with text-to-speech capabilities and automatic background image generation.

 ## 🌟 Key Features